 Exploring HoneyBook's New Automations

-As a business owner, you know that time is one of your most valuable assets.
-That's why having a powerful CRM that can handle your workflows and automations efficiently is so important.
+As a business owner, time is one of your most valuable assets.
+That's why having a CRM that can handle your workflows automatically - without you having to babysit every step - matters so much.

 Conditional Logic (Yes/No Paths )